edg1983/GREEN-VARAN/docs/GREEN-VARAN_usage.rst

 -c, --config CONFIG
     | json config file for prioritization
     | A default configuration for the four level described in the paper is provided in config folder
+--prioritization_strategy
+    | set the strategy used to compute prioritization levels.
+Possible values are: levels (default) or pileup
 -p, --permissive
     | Perform prioritization even if one of the INFO fields required by prioritization config is missing
     | By default, when one of the expeced fields is not defined in the header, the prioritization is disabled and all variants will get level zero